InnovationForge-com/WinGet-Wrapper/README.md

 ## Requirements
 Windows 10 20H2 or newer<br>
 Powershell 5.1<br>
-Client language must be en-US, as Winget-Wrapper parses only English output. <br>
+Client language must be en-US and set as language with the highest priority under Settings -> Language & region, as Winget-Wrapper parses only English output. <br>
-Module "IntuneWin32App" and "Microsoft.Graph.Intune" needed for import to InTune <br>
+Module "IntuneWin32App", "Microsoft.Graph.Intune" and "Microsoft.Graph.Authentication" needed for import to InTune <br>

-## WinGet-WrapperImportGUI.exe
+## WinGet-WrapperImportGUI
 WinGet-WrapperImportGUI is a graphical interface designed to streamline the import of WinGet packages into InTune. <br>
 This tool complements WinGet-Wrapper, providing an intuitive way to upload WinGet packages to InTune, along with their metadata. <br>